Inference From Visible Information And Background Knowledge: Positive Query Implication

 and by the CQ

-Note that if the visible fact $\kw{Init}$ is present and the relation $E_H$ correctly describes the horizontal edges of the grid, then the above query $Q_H$ is necessarily satisfied by any instance of $\kw{HChallenge}$ that satisfies the above constraints: the only way to give a non-empty instance for $\kw{HChallenge}_{\kw{funct}}$ is to use triples of the form $(x,y,y)$.
-Conversely, if the relation $E_H$ is not a function, namely, if there exist nodes $x,y,y'$ such that $(x,y),(x,y')\in E_H$ and $y\neq y'$, then the singleton instance $\big\{ (x,y,y') \}$ for the hidden relation $\kw{HChallenge}_{\kw{funct}}$ will satisfy the associated constraint and violate the query $Q_H$.
+Note that if the visible fact $\kw{Init}$ is present and the relation $E_H$ correctly describes the horizontal edges of the grid, then the above query $Q_H$ is necessarily satisfied by any instance of $\kw{HChallenge}_{\kw{funct}}$ that satisfies the above sentences: the only way to give a non-empty instance for $\kw{HChallenge}_{\kw{funct}}$ is to use triples of the form $(x,y,y)$.
+Conversely, if the relation $E_H$ is not a function, namely, if there exist nodes $x,y,y'$ such that $(x,y),(x,y')\in E_H$ and $y\neq y'$, then the singleton instance $\{ (x,y,y') \}$ for the hidden relation $\kw{HChallenge}_{\kw{funct}}$ will satisfy the associated setennces of the background theory and violate the query $Q_H$.
 Note that we do not require that the relation $E_H$ is injective (this could be still done, but is not necessary for the reduction).
-Similarly, we can use a hidden relation $\kw{VChallenge}$ and analogous constraints and query $Q_V$ in order to challenge the functionality of $E_V$.
+Similarly, we can use a hidden relation $\kw{VChallenge}$ and analogous background theory sentences and query $Q_V$ in order to challenge the functionality of $E_V$.

 In the same way, we can challenge the confluence of the relations $E_H$ and $E_V$.
-For this, we introduce a hidden relation $\kw{CChallenge}$ of arity $5$, which is associated with the constraints
+For this, we introduce a hidden relation $\kw{CChallenge}$ of arity $5$, which is associated with the background theory sentences

 and the CQ

 As before, we can argue that there is a positive query implication for $Q_C$ iff the horizontal and vertical edge relations are confluent, that is, $(x,w)\in E_H \circ E_V$ and $(x,w') \in E_V \circ E_H$ imply $w=w'$.